Memoirs with Metta

 later.
 Also that year a major trial at the Old Bailey in London found that 'Lady Chatterley's lover',

 the notorious explicit novel written decades before, was 'not obscene'.
 Along with

 the introduction of the contraceptive pill in the US this would inaugurate the so called

 Permissive society of subsequent years.
 With rapidly changing (too rapidly for many) social

 mores and attitudes to what had previously been deemed unacceptable eg. homosexuality

 As the sixties continued every year brought new, often quite shocking, developments.
 The

 Campaign for Nuclear disarmament in the UK and abroad.
-The Cuban Missile Crisis which
+The Cuban Missile Crisis in the autumn of 1962, which

 of 'Beatlemania' - mostly among young girls.
 These events would culminate with the shocking

 assassination of US president Kennedy, who had been a source of hope for many throughout the